grafana/writers-toolkit/docs/sources/review/lint-prose/index.md

    1. Press Ctrl+Shift+X and select the Vale VS Code extension.
    1. Select the gear icon.
    1. Set `Vale › Vale CLI: Config` to the path to your `vale.ini` file.
-For example, `/home/user/vale/vale.ini`.
+For example, on Linux that could be `/home/USERNAME/vale.ini` and on macOS, that could be `/Users/USERNAME/vale.ini`.
+The path depends on where you created the `vale.ini` file.
    1. Set `Vale › Vale CLI: Path` to the path for the vale executable.
-For example, `/home/user/vale/vale`.
+For example, in Linux, that could be `/home/USERNAME/bin/vale` and on macOS, that could be `/usr/local/bin/vale`.

 1. Restart VS Code.

+Vale lints your current document every time you save your changes.
+The extension reports the linting results in two ways:

+1. In-line edit marks.
+You can hover your mouse cursor over the edit marks to view the vale warnign or error.
+1. A full report in the `PROBLEMS` tab.
+Press Ctrl + Shift + M to view the `PROBLEMS` tab.